 - Washington/Longfellow House: This National Historic Site is administered by the National Park Service and was once the headquarters of General George Washington during the Siege of Boston, when Patriot forces surrounded Boston in April 1775 for a full year before finally ousting the British in April 1776.
 Generations later, the home became the home of the famous poet Henry Wadsworth Longfellow.
 He is best known as the author of the poem, “Paul Revere’s Ride.”

-If you would like to return to Beacon Hill to explore the area further, possibly to see one of the excellent IMAX films at the the Museum of Science’s Mugar Omni Theater, then simply reverse order your route.
+If you would like to return to Beacon Hill to explore the area further, possibly to see one of the excellent IMAX films at the Museum of Science’s Mugar Omni Theater, then simply reverse order your route.
 However, I recommend taking a detour across the Harvard Bridge at Massachusetts Avenue to ride and walk some of the Back Bay neighborhood.
 If you have not been here yet, this would make a great opportunity to do so.
-You can visit the Prudential Tower’s Skywalk Observatory for the best bird’a eye view in the city, walk and shop along Newbury Street (BlueBikes have a small storage area for purchased items), or take in a self guided architectural tour at Copley Square (Boston Public Library and Trinity Church are considered iconic architectural landmarks).
+You can also visit the Prudential Tower’s large shopping mall walk and shop along Newbury Street (BlueBikes have a small storage area for purchased items), or take in a self-guided architectural tour at Copley Square (Boston Public Library and Trinity Church are considered iconic architectural landmarks).

 When you are ready, ride down Commonwealth Ave to Boston Public Garden.
 Here, you can dock your bike and continue with your walking excursions through the city.